-The Board is periodically briefed by the Chief Executive Officer at the Board meetings on key sustainability issues relevant to the Company and its business through reports from the senior management.
+The Board is periodically briefed by the Chief Executive Officer at the Board meetings on key sustainability issues relevant to the Group and its business, including climate-related risks and opportunities.

-During the annual Board Evaluation, the Board, through the NRC, reviewed its performance in areas including the evaluation of the Group's strategic and business plans which promote sustainability.
-For the senior management, elements of ESS metrics form part of the key performance indicators in their performance appraisal.
-The ESS metrics consist of, amongst others, hotels' ratings, customers' feedback and regulatory compliance.
+Performance of the Board, amongst others, in addressing the Group's material sustainability risks and opportunities, is assessed by the NRC as part of the annual assessment on the effectiveness of the Board.
+For the senior management, elements of EES metrics form part of the key performance indicators in their performance appraisal.
+The EES metrics consist of, amongst others, hotels' ratings, customers' feedback and regulatory compliance.

-The Board approves the sustainability statement, which forms part of the Company's Annual Report every year.
-Through the Company's Annual Report which is available on the Company's website, both the internal and external stakeholders are able to continue to stay informed of the Company's sustainability strategies, priorities, targets, as well as performance against these targets.
+The Board approves the sustainability statement, which forms part of the Company's yearly Annual Report.
+Through the Company's Annual Report which is available on the Company's website, both the internal and external stakeholders are able to continue to stay informed of the Group's sustainability strategies, priorities, targets, as well as performance against these targets.

+II.
 Board Composition

 The Board aims to maintain a diversity of expertise, skills, competency, personalities and attributes among the Directors so as to provide a comprehensive range of perspectives and experiences, resulting in improved decision making.
 The Board members shall be persons of high calibre and integrity and are able to devote sufficient time to discharge their duties.
-The Board supports the policy of non-discrimination on gender, ethnicity and age for the Board and the workforce.
-Whilst the Board recognises the contribution that women could bring to the Board, it has not established a specific target for the appointment of women candidates in its recruitment of Directors.
-The Board would only set aside specific targets in relation to gender and ethnicity and age diversity if the situation so requires and if it is in the best interest of the Company.
+The Board supports the policy of non-discrimination on gender, ethnicity and age for the Board and the workforce and would only set aside specific targets in relation to gender and ethnicity and age diversity if the situation so requires and if it is in the best interest of the Company.
+The Board recognises the contribution that women could bring to the Board and takes cognizance of the requirement to have at least one female Director to be on the Board pursuant to a new requirement under the Listing Requirement of Bursa Securities in relation to director appointment which will take effect on 1 June 2023.
+The Board would look for a woman candidate that is suitable and qualified for the new appointment on the Board before the new requirement takes effect.
 The Constitution of the Company provides that at least one-third of the Directors are subject to retirement by rotation at each annual general meeting and that all Directors shall retire at least once in every three years.

-The Board composition comprises 50% Independent Directors and all the Directors hold positions in a non-executive capacity except for Mr Gareth Lim Tze Xiang who holds the position of Chief Executive Officer.
-The Board has exercised its judgement that the current composition of the Board with six (6) members fairly reflects the investment in the Company by all the shareholders and is appropriate to protect the interest of all the shareholders.
+The Board comprises six (6) Directors, three (3) of whom are independent.
+The Directors hold positions in a non-executive capacity except for Mr Gareth Lim Tze Xiang who holds the position of Chief Executive Officer.
+The Board has exercised its judgement that the current composition of the Board with 50% Independent Directors fairly reflects the investment in the Company by all the shareholders and is appropriate to protect the interest of all the shareholders.
 The Board has identified Datuk Kamarudin bin Md Ali, the Chairman of the BARMC, as the Independent Non-Executive Director to whom concerns may be conveyed, who would bring the same to the attention of the Board.